logicly-au/pmhc-mds-user-documentation/doc/faqs/system/access.rst

 See :ref:`forgotten-password` for instructions on resetting your password.

-It is important to keep your email address and mobile phone current so that you can make use of this facility.
-If you can no longer access the PMHC MDS please email the PMHC MDS Helpdesk at support@pmhc-mds.com to update your email address/mobile phone.
+It is important to keep your email address and mobile phone number current so that you can make use of this facility.
+If you can no longer access the PMHC MDS please email the PMHC MDS helpdesk at support@pmhc-mds.com to update your email address/mobile phone.

-Please note, when contacting the PMHC Helpdesk you will be asked to arrange for a :ref:`letter of authority <letter-of-authority-faq>` stating the change(s) required.
+Please note, when contacting the PMHC helpdesk you will be asked to arrange for a :ref:`letter of authority <letter-of-authority-faq>` stating the change(s) required.
 Refer to :ref:`letter-of-authority-faq`